Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 stays open and they have to click the icon to close it.
 I think this code improves upon the default behaviour.

 #### [Alexandr Malyita's Code on Stack Overflow](https://stackoverflow.com/questions/41630229/how-to-change-the-active-class-on-scroll-in-bootstrap-using-jquery)
-I only needed to alter a single class name to implement this code which changes the active class on the navbar when a user scrolls through the pages.
+I altered this only slightly to implement this code which changes the active class on the navbar when a user scrolls through the pages.

 # Deployment